 I did some digging for research articles and found an excellent read by Miles & Wilder (2009) where they taught parents how to follow through with non-compliance.
 The authors used behavior skills training (BST) during parent training to teach, model, role-play and offer feedback.
 What drew me to the article is how the authors broke down the steps for the parent in the form of a checklist to measure the parent’s consistency (fidelity) when implementing the procedure.
 The procedure had 10 components, such as making eye contact, giving a clear demand (not phrasing as a question), waiting 10 seconds for a response,etc. The steps were very concise,and through parent training, each parent in the study scored at least 90%.
 Talk about consistency!
 This study showed that parents are capable in learning and applying their behavior training.

 By combining SMART goals and a fidelity checklist, I wanted to be able to apply these measurements of goals to parents’ initial training in ABA concepts, such as the ABCs of behavior, prompts, and reinforcement.
-Here’s an example using my free Parent Guide, What is ABA?
+Here’s an example using my Roadmap to ABA Parent Training, What is ABA?